Agenda 2026

 - How can local processing deliver greater value addition and long-term benefits for local communities?

-- The Circular Economy – how can managing energy and water facilities will increase efficiency and lower associated refining costs
+- The Circular Economy – how can managing energy and water facilities increase efficiency and lower associated refining costs

 Speakers